Chiodos

 Frequently Asked Questions

-Some of Chiodos's most popular songs include Baby, You Wouldn't Last A Minute On The Creek, The Words "Best Friend" Become Redefined, Bulls Make Money, Bears Make Money, Pigs Get Slaughtered, There's No Penguins In Alaska, 3 AM, All Nereids Beware, One Day Women Will All Become Monsters, Is It Progression If a Cannibal Uses a Fork?, A Letter From Janelle, No Hardcore Dancing In the Living Room.
-These tracks have impressed fans and helped cement their place in the music industry.
+Chiodos's most streamed songs include Baby, You Wouldn't Last A Minute On The Creek, The Words "Best Friend" Become Redefined, Bulls Make Money, Bears Make Money, Pigs Get Slaughtered, There's No Penguins In Alaska, 3 AM, All Nereids Beware, One Day Women Will All Become Monsters, Is It Progression If a Cannibal Uses a Fork?, A Letter From Janelle, No Hardcore Dancing In the Living Room.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.